bgmorton/courier-cron/README.md

     composer require crunzphp/crunz vlucas/phpdotenv trycourier/courier guzzlehttp/guzzle

-Crunz is used for scheduling in this app, and it has it's own [extensive documentation](https://github.com/crunzphp/crunz).
+Crunz is used for scheduling in this app, and it has its own [extensive documentation](https://github.com/crunzphp/crunz).
 The most important bit is adding it to the [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) on your server - once this is done, all task handling is handled from within your PHP app, no need to add additional cron jobs:

-    * * * * * cd /project && vendor/bin/crunz schedule:run
+    * * * * * cd /path/to/project && vendor/bin/crunz schedule:run

 ## Tasks